meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 1. Go to 'Payment Method' page under the FinOps section.
 2. Click on 'Create Payment Method' at the top right.
+3. Select the workspace for which a new payment method should be created.
-3. Enter a name and identifier for the new payment method.
+4. Enter a name and identifier for the new payment method.
-4. (This is optional) Set an amount of EUR on the payment method to indicate the budget of this payment method.
+5. (This is optional) Set an amount of EUR on the payment method to indicate the budget of this payment method.
-5. (This is optional) Set an expiration date for the payment method.
+6. (This is optional) Set an expiration date for the payment method.
 This is especially useful when a budget expires, e.g. at the end of the accounting year.
-6. Additionally, you can enter tags for the payment method, which are custom for your meshStack (also see [meshTags](meshstack.metadata-tags.md)).
+7. Additionally, you can enter tags for the payment method, which are custom for your meshStack (also see [meshTags](meshstack.metadata-tags.md)).
 This is useful when you want to enhance the payment method with organizational details like the cost center number or the business unit.
-7. Click 'Save' and your new payment method will be available to the meshWorkspace it was created in!
+8. Click 'Save' and your new payment method will be available to the meshWorkspace it was created in!

 ### Creating a Payment Method via the meshObject API